aholachek/react-flip-toolkit/README.md

 ### Problem #2: Things look weird:
   - At any point, there can only be one element with a specified `flipId` on the page.
 If there are multiple `Flipped` elements on the page with the same id, the animation will break.
 Check to make sure all `flipId`s are unique.
   - Make sure you are animating the element you want to animate and not, for instance, a wrapper div.
 If you are animating an inline element like some text, but have wrapped it in a `div`, you're actually animating the div, which might have a much wider width that you'd expect at certain points, which will throw off the animation.
 Check to see if you need to add an  `inline-block` style to the animated element.
+  - Make sure you don't have any competing CSS transitions on the element in question.

 ### It's still not working: try out the `debug` prop